Javier Mendez (mixed martial arts trainer): History

 Javier Mendez was born in Mexico and moved to the United States with his family at the age of 6.
 He was raised in San Jose, California and attended Andrew Hill High School.
 His father spent most of his money on alcohol and gambling and told Mendez that he would never amount to anything which gave Mendez motivation to achieve success.
 Like most of his peers of his generation, Mendez grew up admiring the late Bruce Lee.

 Mendez started training in martial arts in 1978, studying the discipline of Tang Soo Do.
-From there, he went to West Coast Tae Kwon Do and trained under Scott Coker (former CEO of Strikeforce and current president of Bellator MMA).
+From there, he went to West Coast Tae Kwon Do and trained under Scott Coker (former CEO of Strikeforce and former president of Bellator MMA).